sse-secure-systems/connaisseur/docs/adr/ADR-3_multi_notary_config.md

 ## Context

 Previously Connaisseur only supported the configuration of a single notary, where all signature data had to reside in.
 Unfortunately this is rather impractical, as one doesn't create all signatures for all images one uses in a cluster.
-There is a need to access signature data from multiple places, like in a setup where most images come from a private registry + notary and some from DockerHub and their notary.
+There is a need to access signature data from multiple places, like in a setup where most images come from a private registry + notary and some from Docker Hub and their notary.

-There is also the problem that a single notary instance could use multiple root keys, used for creating the signatures, like in the case of DockerHub.
+There is also the problem that a single notary instance could use multiple root keys, used for creating the signatures, like in the case of Docker Hub.
 Connaisseur also only supports a single root key to be trust pinned, thus making it impractical.

 That's why the decision was made to support more than one notary and multiple keys per notary, which leads to the question how the new configuration should look like.
 This also has implications on the notary health check, which is important for Connaisseur's own readiness check.